 You’re Still Here?
 Oh, for the Post-Credits Scene.
 (Miscellaneous Questions I Often Get)

 I've had two interns, the first of whom (Bryan W, now an investment professional) was totally awesome and extremely insightful, not to mention just being a nice person in general.
-On the other end of the spectrum, the second intern (we'll call him "Hugo”) was by far the worst human being I've ever had the misfortune to run across, to the point of being downright sociopathic.
-Setting aside the pathological lying, Hugo was also untrainable, incapable of separating the useful from the trivial, and just generally wasted the better part of three months of my life that I’ll never get back.
+On the other end of the spectrum, the second intern (we'll call him "Hugo”) was completely lacking in investment competence or insight, uninterested in learning, incapable of following the most basic instructions, incapable of being honest or forthright, and adding insult to injury, was by far the worst human being I've ever had the misfortune to run across, with a profound lack of empathy and an extreme level of narcissism.

 So I've spanned the experience with interns from best possible (Bryan) to worst possible ("Hugo"), and what I've learned is that my investment approach is so hands-on that it's very difficult for me to derive value from interns without merely assigning data collection type grunt work (which I don't want to do).
 I can’t find a way to utilize internal resources without incurring too much overhead, so I’ve stopped trying - it’s a different skillset from investing and not one I need to develop given ACM’s long-term business plan.

 I am, nonetheless, always happy to be a sounding board for questions / thoughts / investment ideas / etc; I have a soft spot in particular for people from nontraditional backgrounds or non-target schools.
 I cannot guarantee a detailed response (or a response at all) depending on how busy I am and how interested I am in the topics you bring up.
 But I'm usually pretty responsive, even if it sometimes takes a while - it never hurts to email and you're encouraged to do so.